microsoft/dstoolkit-route-optimization/README.md

     AML_MAX_NODES=     # The max number of nodes for the compute cluster

     # Model input/output
     MODEL_INPUT_ORDER_FILE=    # The path of the order file uploaded in step 3.
+In our example, it will be model_input/order_small.csv
     MODEL_INPUT_DISTANCE_FILE=  # The path of the distance file uploaded in step 3.
+In our example, it will be model_input/distance.csv
-    MODEL_OUTPUT_PATH=     # The final output of the optimization pipeline
+    MODEL_OUTPUT_PATH=     # The final output of the optimization pipeline.
+In our example, it will be model_output
     ```

 5. Run the optimization pipeline

     You can now create and run the whole pipeline using [the notebook for pipeline definition](./notebook/aml_pipeline.ipynb).
+Once the pipeline finishes, it will output the final route assignment as a csv file in the MODEL_OUTPUT_PATH you specified above.

 ## Code structure